 Bob didn’t choose any of the above; he chose life.

-He earned a master’s degree, a bronze medal in the 2004 Paralympics for quad rugby (a full contact sport), co-starred in the Academy nominated documentary Murderball, was a guest on Larry King, works full-time, owns his own home, owns and drives his own car, types 35 words-per-minute, and lives with no caretakers.
+He earned a master’s degree in Sports Management, a bronze medal in the 2004 Paralympics for quad rugby (a full contact sport), co-starred in the Academy nominated documentary Murderball, was a guest on Larry King, works full-time at the Lakeshore Foundation as an Information Specialist for NCHPAD, The National Center for Health, Physical Ability and Disability, owns his own home, owns and drives his own car, is a Sport Laureus Ambassador, President of the USQRA, The United States Quad Rugby Association, is a national and international motivational speaker, types 35 words-per-minute with his elbows, and lives with no caretakers.
 He is completely independent.
 He never complains.
 Ever.
 He is grateful for everything he has been given.

 Living with EIA in comparison to living as a quad amputee, makes me feel silly.
 There’s no comparison to the enormity he deals with on a daily basis.
 However, at the core, the decision to do life is the same.
 Our daily experiences hinge on our definition of the word life.

-Do we simply exist, just get through the day, taking care of our cage, or do we run after our dreams and goals, run towards challenges and obstacles, run towards who we were created to be?
+Do we simply exist, just get through the day, or do we run after our dreams and goals, run towards challenges and obstacles, run towards who we were created to be?

 Filed under: Asthma | Tags: Asthma, EIA, exercvise induced asthma, running, running with asthma